j2store/userguide/README.md

 It is light-weight and more importantly, it lets you use native content as product.
 This gives you a lot of benefits like  flexibility.

-NOTE: This use guide is a work in progress.
+>NOTE: This user guide is a work in progress.
 We are continuously updating it.
 If you find any issues or bugs, please report to us.